 # 3. Developing the Core Functionality

-# Convert the string to the specified case
+# Process the string based on the case parameter

 if case == "upper":